 Halmos Holdings is a privately held family investment holding company established by Steve Halmos in 1993.
-Mr. Halmos and the principals of the Company make investments in a variety of companies, properties, and funds that efficiently deploy capital and offer attractive rates of return.
+Mr. Halmos and the other principals of the Company make investments in a variety of properties, companies, and funds that efficiently deploy capital and offer attractive rates of return.
 In simple terms, Halmos Holdings makes investments in people, ideas, and things.
 Such investments can take the form of real estate, private equity, distressed debt, and other opportunities that offer an attractive rate of return with manageable risk.

 Steve Halmos has been involved in business since childhood.